NationalSecurityAgency/ghidra/Ghidra/RuntimeScripts/server/svrREADME.md

 #### `-add` (Adding a User)
 All authentication modes require that a user first be added to the server for a connection to be permitted.
-If Ghidra password authentication is used (`-a0`), the initial password is set to "__changeme__".
+If Ghidra local password authentication is used (`-a0`), the initial password is set to "__changeme__".
 This password must be changed by the user within 24-hours to avoid its expiration (password expiration period can be extended as a server option, see `-e` [server option](#server-options).
 Alternatively, the initial password may be specified by including